billwright/rattlesnake_ramble/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is the repository for the Rattlesnake Ramble website, hosted at https://www.rattlesnakeramble.org.

+Local setup requires the following:

-* Ruby version: 2.6
+* Ruby version: 2.7

-* Rails version: 5.2
+* Rails version: 6.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instruction

 ## Models